 (a) Base allowance. --

 The amount of credit allowed to every eligible company, except as provided in subsection (b) of this section, is twenty-seven percent.

 (b) Extra allowance for hiring of local workers. -- Any amount allowed in subsection (a) of this section shall be increased by an additional four percent if the eligible company, or its authorized payroll service company, employs ten or more West Virginia residents as part of its full-time employees working in the state or as apprentices working in the state.

 (c) Application of the credits. -- The tax credit allowed under this section shall be applied to the eligible company's state tax liability as provided in section seven of this article.

-(d) Limitation of the credits. -- No more than $10 million of the tax credits shall be allocated by the film office in any given West Virginia state fiscal year.
+(d) Limitation of the credits. -- No more than $5 million of the tax credits may be allocated by the film office in any given West Virginia state fiscal year.
 The film office shall allocate the tax credits in the order the applications therefor are received.

 (1) If the qualified project contains production credits, the eligible company shall agree, upon request by the film office, to recognize the State of West Virginia with the following acknowledgment in the end credit roll: "Filmed in West Virginia with assistance of the West Virginia Film Industry Investment Act";

 (2) Apply to the film office on forms and in the manner the film office may prescribe; and